-The Front Office may ask any non-cooperative visitor to leave.
-If a visitor refuses to leave or is found in unauthorized areas without an ID will be asked to leave.
-Anyone encountering an issue with an unauthorized visitor should report to the front office who will contact the administrative person in charge at that time.
+The Front Office Staff may ask any non-cooperative visitor to leave.
+If a visitor refuses to leave or is found in unauthorized areas without an ID, he/she will be asked to leave.
+Anyone encountering an issue with an unauthorized visitor should report to the Front Office Staff who will contact the administrative person in charge at that time.
 If there is a possibility of escalation, be prepared to call 9-1-1.